truman0102/UCASIR2023WI/README.md

 L=\frac{1}{|Q|}\sum_{q\in Q}\sum_{d\in G_q}L(q,d)
 $$

-It is worth noting that the CL aims to maximize the score of the positive passage and minimize the scores of the sum of all passages, strictly requiring the quality of retrieved passages $$G_q$$.
+It is worth noting that the CL aims to maximize the score of the positive passage and minimize the scores of the sum of all passages, strictly requiring the quality of retrieved passages $G_q$.

 #### Absolute Margin Ranking Loss

-A boundary $$\mu$$ with a margin $$\sigma$$ is set to separate the positive and negative samples.
+A boundary $\mu$ with a margin $\sigma$ is set to separate the positive and negative samples.

 For inputs full of negative samples, the loss function is